jython/book/chapter19.rst

 The impact of the GIL on CPython programming is that threads are not as useful as they are in Jython.
-Concurrency will only be seen in interacting with I/O as well as scenarios where computation is managed by an extension module on data structures outside of the CPython's runtime.
+Concurrency will only be seen in interacting with I/O as well as scenarios where computation is performed by an extension module on data structures managed outside of CPython's runtime.
 Instead, developers typically will use a process-oriented model to evade the restrictiveness of the GIL.